Jessye Norman: Later life (1990–2019)

 Norman served on the boards of directors for Carnegie Hall, City-Meals-on-Wheels in New York City, the Dance Theatre of Harlem, the New York Botanical Garden, the New York Public Library, National Music Foundation, and the Elton John AIDS Foundation.
 She was a member of the board and spokesperson for the S.L.E.
 Lupus Foundation, and also spokesperson for Partnership for the Homeless.
 She served on the board of trustees of the Augusta Opera Association and of Paine College.

 In March 2013, the Apollo Theater and Manhattan School of Music featured Norman in Ask Your Mama, a 90-minute multimedia show by Laura Karpman based on Langston Hughes's "Ask Your Mama: 12 Moods for Jazz".

 In March 2014, Norman was featured at Green Music Center Weill Hall on the campus of Sonoma State University in Rohnert Park, California (Sonoma County), in a recital of American standards in tributes to the likes of George Gershwin, Duke Ellington and Ella Fitzgerald.
 In 2015, she and pianist Mark Markham presented a program of mainly Gershwin, Kern, and Rodgers and Hart at Carnegie Hall with a few art songs by Satie and Poulenc.

 On May 6, 2014, Houghton Mifflin Harcourt published Norman's memoir, Stand Up Straight and Sing!

-In April 2018, Norman was honored as the 12th recipient of the Glenn Gould Prize for her contribution to opera and the arts.
+In April 2018, Norman was honored as the twelfth recipient of the Glenn Gould Prize for her contribution to opera and the arts.

 Death and memorial

 Norman suffered a spinal cord injury in 2015.
 She died at Mount Sinai Morningside in Manhattan on September 30, 2019, aged 74.
 The cause of death was given as "septic shock and multi-organ failure secondary to complications of" the spinal cord injury.
 In September 2021, it was reported that Norman's brother had pursued legal action for alleged medical negligence against the doctors and hospital involved in an operation on her in 2015.

 Norman's public funeral was held in her hometown of Augusta, Georgia.
 Actor Laurence Fishburne, sociologist Michael Eric Dyson, Carnegie Hall's Clive Gillinson, civil rights activist Vernon Jordan, and Mayor Hardie Davis spoke.
-Opera's J'Nai Bridges, jazz's Wycliffe Gordon, and students from Morehouse College and Spelman College, as well as the Jessye Norman School of the Arts, performed.
+The mezzo soprano J'Nai Bridges; jazz musician Wycliffe Gordon; and students from Morehouse College, Spelman College, and the Jessye Norman School of the Arts performed.

 Norman was memorialized with a gala tribute at the Metropolitan Opera House, New York City, on November 24, 2019.
 Among the speakers and performers at the public remembrance were Anna Deavere Smith; Gloria Steinem; the former Minister of Culture of France, Jack Lang; Eric Owens; The Dance Theatre of Harlem; the Alvin Ailey American Dance Theater; Peter Gelb; and Renée Fleming.

 In an episode of the BBC Radio 4 programme Great Lives broadcast in September 2023, Norman was the choice of Chi-chi Nwanoku.